stevehook/stevehook.github.com/_drafts/2015-03-28-postgres-full-text-search.md

 ## Pros and cons

-There are a few advantages to having your database take care of search rather use a specialised text indexing system.
+There are a few advantages to having your database take care of search rather than use a specialised text indexing system.

 If you already have a database then using it for search means one less moving part in your overall system architecture.
 So it will save you